“People will forget what you said, forget what you did, but people will never forget how you made them feel.”

 “A hidden gem”

-The Grange at Oborne is a charming country house hotel, set within the rolling hills of West Dorset, just one mile from the charming town of Sherborne and seven miles from Yeovil.
+The Grange at Oborne is a charming country house hotel, set within the rolling hills of West Dorset, just one mile from Sherborne, one of the most beautiful towns in England and seven miles from Yeovil, an important business hub in the South West.
 The hotel is owned by Karenza and Ken Mathews and managed by their daughter Jennifer Fletcher and her husband Jonathan.

 With eighteen bedrooms, an award winning restaurant, a private dining room and a beautiful function room overlooking the gardens, The Grange really is the perfect setting for that special occasion.
 The hotel is family-owned and run, meaning that each guest receives that personal touch.